 ABERDEEN, N.C. — On July 28, Arthur Garner was shot dead in a standoff with law enforcement at his parents’ home near Sand Pit Road.

-The Pilot was part of a coalition of news organizations that successfully petitioned for the release of dashboard and body camera videos last week in Moore County Superior Court.
+The Pilot was part of a coalition of news organizations that successfully petitioned for the release of dashboard and body camera videos in Moore County Superior Court.

 A dispute is escalating between Garner and his girlfriend outside his family’s home.
 She leaves the residence after Garner shatters one of her car windows.
-Garner’s sister and his parents make their way inside, locking the doors behind them.
+Garner’s sister and parents make their way inside, locking the doors behind them.

 Alyssa Garner has a fraught conversation with a 911 dispatcher.
 “Come now, please, please, please,” she says.
 “My brother’s drunk; he just busted his girlfriend’s window (…) there’s blood everywhere.”